Wayne H. King Department of Chemical Engineering and Natural Gas Engineering

 NGEN 4297 Capstone Design I 2 SCH (2-0)

-Principles of design from conception to completion, and various constraints of designs including, economics, safety, and ethics and environment.
-The economics will cover time value of money and its application to oil and gas property evaluation.
-Prerequisites: NGEN 3321 and senior standing in Engineering.
-Credit for or enrollment in NGEN 4396.
+Principles of design from conception to completion, and various constraints of designs including, economics, safety, ethics, and environment.
+The economics will cover cost estimation, time value of money and its application to oil and gas property evaluation.
+Prerequisites: CHEN 3321 and credit or registration in NGEN 4396.

 NGEN 4383 Natural Gas Processes 3 SCH (3-0)